This applies to the following types of Carers:

 - Occupational therapist

-- Aboriginal health worker (in a geographically remote area)
+- Aboriginal health worker (in a geographically remote area), or

 - Mental health carer consultant.

 Not sure whether to sign an application form?

-The Carer Card policy framework was developed by the Concessions Policy Unit within DHHS.
-If you have any questions about how you should interpret these eligibility guidelines, a DHHS officer can assist you.
+The Carer Card policy framework was developed by the Concessions Policy Unit within DFFH.
+If you have any questions about how you should interpret these eligibility guidelines, a DFFH officer can assist you.
 Enquiries should be made on 1800 901 958 during business hours, or online through Contact Us.